Best password manager for seniors in 2026

 Browser-saved passwords (Chrome, Safari, Edge) have gotten better.
 For low-risk accounts — news, forums, recipes — they are fine.
 For email, banking, brokerage, health, and anything holding money or identity, you want a dedicated vault.

 Credible 2026 options: 1Password, Bitwarden, Apple Passwords, Dashlane, NordPass.
 Head-to-head in our 1Password vs Bitwarden vs Apple Passwords comparison.
-Short version: 1Password is the most polished family experience and what I personally use at home (1Password Families, $60/year for up to five).
+Short version: 1Password is the most polished family experience (listed at $71.88/year standard for up to five at the June 12, 2026 source check, with first-year promos sometimes lower).
 Bitwarden is the strongest free and open-source option.
 Apple Passwords is competitive for all-Apple households and free.
 Dashlane and NordPass are credible but I would not pay extra over the first three.

-Honest recommendation: $35-60/year for the household — every adult plus a shared family vault for credentials you actually pass around (Netflix, school portal).
+Honest recommendation: free to roughly $72/year for the household, depending on whether you choose Apple Passwords, Bitwarden, or 1Password — every adult plus a shared family vault for credentials you actually pass around (Netflix, school portal).
 If price is the obstacle, free Bitwarden or Apple Passwords is defensible.
 Doing nothing is not.

 Multi-factor authentication is the single most effective control against account takeover.
 Even if an attacker has your password from a breach, they cannot log in without the second factor.